 Not tied to a particular genre, Kate Howard prefers to try a variety of styles on for size.
 Kate is more pop than folk, but she can also be jazzy and is known to rock out on occasion.
 She creates memorable characters with warped minds and shattered hearts.
 Whether the song is funny, poignant, or a combo platter, Kate’s performance is always honest and captivating.

 As a girl in Savannah, GA, Kate was in choir for 7 years.
 She longed to perform solo or in a duo or trio but was never selected.
 At age 48, she started singing backup vocals for Austin musicians.
 At age 50, Kate wrote her first song.
-At age 55, she's written over 100 tunes; plays gigs fairly often; and is preparing to release her debut album.
-She's opened for Hamell on Trial, Jaimee Harris, Seela, and Beat Root Revival.
+At age 59, she's written over 350 tunes; plays gigs often; and is recording an EP with John Chipman.
+She's opened for Hamell on Trial, Billy Harvey, Jaimee Harris, and Beat Root Revival.

-An original song performed with Purgatory Players, featuring Ben Jones and Seela
+An original song performed with Purgatory Players, featuring Pat Byrne

 Original song performed with my band, The Glaucous Glee Club: Dave Scher, Steve Schwelling, Noelle Hampton and Matt Giles..
 Recorded by Joanna Castillo at One-2-One Bar in Austin, Texas.

-An original tune performed with Purgatory Players, featuring Guy Forsyth
+An original tune performed with Purgatory Players, featuring Matt Giles

-I was honored and delighted to be a guest on one of my favorite podcasts, "How Did I Get Here?"
+Ms. Howard was honored and delighted to be a guest on one of her favorite podcasts, "How Did I Get Here?"
 Listen here:

-Kate is grateful to have worked with several gifted guitarists, including Jac Conley, Andy Casile, Shane Cooley, Matt Giles, Robbie Harris, Craig Marshall, Scrappy Jud Newcomb, Ellen O'Meara, Brian Patterson, Jeff Plankenhorn and Roger Sollenberger,
+Kate is grateful to have worked with several gifted guitarists, including William Wallace, Jac Conley, Andy Casile, Shane Cooley, Anthony Garcia, Matt Giles, Robby Harris, Ben Jones, Craig Marshall, Scrappy Jud Newcomb, Ellen O'Meara, Brian Patterson, Jeff Plankenhorn, Dave Scher and Roger Sollenberger,